nishantb06/EVA7/Assignment_9/README.md

 As seen in the above image the second bottom appears at around 0.1 therefore the max learning rate is 0.1 of One cycle learning rate policy.

+### Results of training
+Max accuracy acheived = 90.08% in 24 epochs